jacobalberty/cups-docker/README.md

 hplip can be installed by running /usr/local/docker/share/drivers/hplip.sh in the image, you must then follow up with running hp-plugin and accepting the license agreement for a fully working install.

+### foomatic

+foomatic can be installed by running /usr/local/docker/share/drivers/foomatic.sh in the image.
+This will only install foomatic-filters and foomatic-db-filters.
+To install foomatic-db and foomatic-db-nonfree you will need to follow up with /usr/local/docker/share/drivers/foomatic-db.sh.
+Eventually once I've tested it and am satisfied with the foomatic-filters install I may move foomatic-filters into the main buildscript and combine the three db packages into a single install script.

 ## Volumes:

 ### `/config`